veftodii/Samples/README.md

-# Samples
-Stuff to sort out
+Stuff to sort out.
+Meanwhile it may be useful for others.